joelparkerhenderson/demo-rust-axum/README.md

 }
 ```

-We need a list of books.
-For this demo, we will impleement this by using a
+For a production app, we could implement the data by using a database.

-global variable name `BOOKS` and access it via a mutually-exclusive lock.
+For this demo app, we will implement the data by using a global variable `BOOKS`.

-Edit file `Cargo.toml` to add the crate `once_cell` which facilitates global variables:
+Edit file `Cargo.toml` to add the crate `once_cell` for global variables:

 ```toml
 once_cell = "*"